microsoft/cobalt/infra/templates/ado-bootstrap-iac-pipeline/README.md

 ## What the Bootstrap Template needs, provisions, and outputs

-### Resources created & managed by this Bootstrap Template
-The Bootstrap will:
-- Create a new Azure DevOp Project.
-- Create a set of Variables Groups in that Project.
-- Create a new (empty) Git Repository in that Project.
-- Create a new Build Definition in the Project.
-- Create a new Service Connection from ADO to an Azure Subscription.
-- Create a Resource Group, Storage Account and Storage Container in Azure to house Terraform remote state files.
+To work properly, the Bootstrap Template needs some information about how you want things named, how many environments are desired (and their details), and little else.
+The template also creates many kinds of resources

 ### Inputs

+There are to places where information needed by the template is consumed.
+One is the environment variables that are set before the template is used-- usually these are `export`ed shell environment variables.
+The other is the `terraform.tfvars` file.
+Let's quickly explore each of these.

+#### Environment Variable

+Take a look at `./.env` to see a list of the values you'll need to set.

+#### Terraform Variables

-The Environments and Azure Subscription details, for each, need to be provided in the terraform.tfvars file.
+The Environments and Azure Subscription details, for each, need to be provided in the `terraform.tfvars` file.
 It should take the form of:

 ```hcl-terraform